Camps & Classes

 Captain Planet said it best – the power is yours!
 In this fun superhero take on sustainability science, explorers will become planeteers.
 We will make “plastic” toys out of milk, take a micro-safari through a compost bin, meet local wildlife, and more.
 Early learners will stretch their scientific skills while having fun and finding the inner sustainability superhero!

 Build It Up

-Teeter Totters (fulcrums and levers), skewer structures (strong shapes), and sending a marble down a ramp (kinetic and potential energy are just a few of the physics concepts explored by science explorers in this session.
-Participants are using the same process as engineers in designing, building, testing and reflecting.
-If your child enjoys building and tinkering then you won’t want to miss this chance to have them build it up.
+Teeter Totters (fulcrums and levers), skewer structures (strong shapes), and sending marbles down ramps (kinetic and potential energy) are just a few of the physics concepts that will be explored by science explorers in this session.
+Participants will use the process used by engineers in designing, building, testing, and reflecting.
+If your child enjoys building and tinkering then you won’t want to miss this chance for her or him to build it up.

 January 7 – February 4, 2022